judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 This is a common set of steps for each of the testcase

 1. Enable MACsec feature `sudo config feature state macsec enabled` on each device
-2. Dispatches MACsec configuration to devices
+2. Dispatches MACsec configuration to devices, as per testcase
 3. Waiting 300 seconds for the MACsec session to negotiate.
-4. Run each of the below testcase
+4. Verify the functionality as per testcase
 5. Remove all MACsec configuration on devices

 ## Test cases